Tyrrrz/Contextual/Readme.md

 }
 ```

+> Note, Contextual already comes with an implementation of `CancellationContext` built-in.
+The above is just for reference.

-And then make use of it like shown below:
+And then make use of it as shown below:

 ```csharp
 HttpClient _httpClient = new HttpClient();